hamon-in/lycaeum.in/_posts/2014-10-07-public_session_on_ode.markdown

 * We're going to use Python so atleast a passing familiarity with the language is necessary.
 * The examples will use PyGame for animation.
 I'll quickly mention what's going on but knowing how to use PyGame will make understanding easier.

+I'm going to spend a lot of time explaining things so even if you're an inexperienced programmer, you'll be able to pick up some interesting ideas to tinker with.